prop-intel/propintel/.docs/30k_View/deep_agents_comparison.md

 # Deep Agents Architecture Comparison

-This document compares PropIntel's current agent architecture against the "Deep Agents" pattern popularized by LangChain and seen in tools like Claude Code, Manus, and Deep Research.
+This document compares BrandSight's current agent architecture against the "Deep Agents" pattern popularized by LangChain and seen in tools like Claude Code, Manus, and Deep Research.

 ## What Are Deep Agents?